JAMAICA'S GEOGRAPHICAL CONDITIONS

 However, the southern to southwestern areas tend to be warmer and dryer than the central, northern and northeastern parts of Jamaica.
 Although the northern and northeastern areas are cooler than the southern, do not be misled; as this region does go up to high and humid conditions.
 However, it does not get as high as those areas of the south and southwestern regions.
 All four seasons experienced worldwide, are also spoken about here.
 However, birding in Jamaica is possible just about any time of the year; being that the only seasons we experience are the wet season and the dry seasons, which allow rewarding birding, all year round.

 Have a look at our four (4) birding excursions or single day birding tours to major habitats in northern and eastern Jamaica.

-Enjoy comfortable, clean and relaxing accommodation with second to none meals during any of our birding vacations or multi-day birding tours.
-Have closeup views of rare birds, sometimes almost at your arm's reach.
+Enjoy comfortable, clean and relaxing accommodation with meals that are second to none, during any of our birding vacations or multi-day birding tours.
+Have closeup views of rare birds from your balcony or window, sometimes almost at your arm's reach.

 JAMAICA'S WEATHER PATERN AND BIRD SPECIES

 Jamaica's dry season runs from December through April; while the wet season starts in May, through to the introduction of the hurricane season in June.
 During this time, a high level of rainfall is usually present.
 Between the months of June and September, Jamaicans and visitors to Jamaica must expect heat and humidity sometimes with rainfall, being that this time is the hurricane season and various tropical systems and rapid change in weather patterns usually appear during this time of year.
 October through mid November, the hurricane season says goodbye.